TuringLang/docs/markdown/4_BayesHmm.md

+---
-# Bayesian Hidden Markov Models
+title: Bayesian Hidden Markov Models
+permalink: /:collection/:name/
+---
 This tutorial illustrates training Bayesian [Hidden Markov Models](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM) using Turing.
 The main goals are learning the transition matrix, emission parameter, and hidden states.
 For a more rigorous academic overview on Hidden Markov Models, see [An introduction to Hidden Markov Models and Bayesian Networks](http://mlg.eng.cam.ac.uk/zoubin/papers/ijprai.pdf) (Ghahramani, 2001).

 Let's load the libraries we'll need.
 We also set a random seed (for reproducibility) and the automatic differentiation backend to forward mode (more [here](http://turing.ml/docs/autodiff/) on why this is useful).